Levels of Treatment

 If you or your loved one are struggling with disordered eating/ an eating disorder, it is crucial to engage in the appropriate level of care for treatment.
 It is impossible to “over treat”, however very possible (and dangerous) to “under treat”.
-We follow the American Psychiatric Association’s Levels of Care for Eating Disorders Guidelines in our treatment team consultations and recommendations.
+We follow the American Psychiatric Association’s Levels of Care for Eating Disorders Guidelines in our consultations and recommendations.
+The University Counseling Center is able to offer limited individual support to students who are medically stable and can provide evaluation, consultation, referral, and bridge care while students are connecting with appropriate specialists to meet level of care needs.

 Online screening tools offered by the University Counseling Center are a helpful starting point.
 Please be aware that screening tools are not for official diagnostic purposes and are best utilized with a follow up appointment to discuss any results that indicate that you should be concerned.